 Intelligent pricing by catering to different customer price elasticity will help re-motivate buyers and increase revenue per sale.

-Dynamic Pricing powered by Big Data Analytics enables airlines to automatically price position to match individual customer price elasticity based on customers’ buyer behavior and demography.
+Dynamic Pricing powered by Big Data Analytics enables airlines to automatically price position to match individual customer price elasticity based on customers’ buyer behaviour and demography.

 What is the role of Big Data Analytics in these systems?